World Chronicle

 World Chronicle was a half-hour news and documentary television program broadcast internationally by the United Nations.
 The series began production in 1980, and ceased production in 2006, after 1006 episodes.

+In 1986, World Chronicle, and other materials produced by United Nations Department of Public Information, were accused of anti-American bias by the Heritage Foundation based on research by the United States Government Accountability Office.